FumikoMatsuzaki/TransomicNetwork/README.md

 # Usage

+Place all contents from the repository in the current working directory.
-Install all the required packages on R (libraries listed in "runTnetFun.R").
+Install all the required packages on R (libraries listed in "tnetMainfun.R").
-Run the function "runTnetFun".
+Run the function "tnetMainfun".

+# License

+This project is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.